seepls/BulletGame2D/README.md

 so the next ..
 we set up the FramePerSecond (FPS) using the inbulit : System.nanoTime() // gives the current time in millisecond ;
-in the next step we move to create players and take user input from the keyboard .
+in the next step we move to create players and take user input from the keyboard to move him around.